-Soft and fluffy raised doughnuts served up three ways— with cinnamon-sugar, vanilla glaze, and chocolate with sprinkles.
+Soft and fluffy yeast-raised doughnuts served up three ways— with cinnamon-sugar, vanilla glaze, and chocolate with sprinkles.
 I think you’ll have a problem picking a favorite, too.
-Recipe developed in partnership with Red Star Yeast.

 Can you believe that as a kid I actually detested doughnuts?
 Yeah, me neither.
 That girl must have been crazy.